Arpwatch package break email notifications from other sources

 Can we point it to '/usr/sbin/sendmail-arpwatch' which symlinks to /usr/local/arpwatch/sendmail_proxy.php

-#10 Updated by Yehuda Katz almost 2 years ago
+#10 Updated by Yehuda Katz about 2 years ago

 The Debian port of Arpwatch allows you to specify a different sendmail program, but I don't think that is in the version available here.